Dominic Cozzolino

 Dominic Cozzolino (born August 23, 1994) is a Canadian ice sledge hockey player.

 Career

 Cozzolino was a member of the silver medal-winning Canadian team of Para ice hockey at the 2018 Winter Paralympics.
 His role was singled out by Gagan Sikand at Parliament.
 Cozzolino is a resident of Mississauga.
 His disability was caused by a spinal fracture while playing able-bodied ice hockey.

+He competed at the 2026 Winter Paralympics and won a silver medal, Canada's third consecutive silver medal in Para ice hockey at the Winter Paralympics.